 Be aware, any Wells Notice is discoverable in actions against the broker.
 The receipt of a Wells Notice will also be noted in a registered representative’s U-4 and CRD file.

-The foregoing information is but a brief overview of some of the types of securities employment litigation involving registered representatives and broker-dealers.
-If you are a financial advisor involved in securities employment litigation, please call The White Law Group at 888-637-5510 for a free consultation.
+The foregoing information is a brief overview of some of the types of securities employment claims involving registered representatives and broker-dealers.
+If you are a financial advisor and need help with an employment dispute, please call The White Law Group at 888-637-5510 for a free consultation.

 The White Law Group is a national securities arbitration, securities employment and securities regulatory law firm with offices in Chicago, Illinois and Vero Beach, Florida.